-Developer DICE went back to basics in 2016 with Battlefield 1, which took the long-running shooter series to the trenches of World War I. EA has confirmed that the next entry in the series, Battlefield V, will be playable at EA Play.
-EA has not confirmed any details about the game’s setting or new mechanics, but reports suggest it will return to the franchise’s roots in World War II.
-We’ll learn for sure May 23 during a reveal event, with more to follow at E3.
+Developer DICE went back to basics in 2016 with Battlefield 1, which took the long-running shooter series to the trenches of World War I. EA has confirmed that the next entry in the series, Battlefield V, in addition to throwing sensible numbering conventions out the window, will be playable at EA Play.
+During a May 23 reveal event, EA confirmed rumors that the series would return to World War II in Battlefield V.

 ‘Call of Duty: Black Ops 4‘

 Activision is ready to crank out another Call of Duty game from its well-oiled machine of three studios working in rotation.
 Treyarch is back in the saddle for 2018, now that Activision has confirmed that Call of Duty: Black Ops 4 is coming to PC, PS4, and Xbox One on October 12.
 The game will be officially unveiled at a community event on May 17 , and we wholly expect it to have a large presence on the floor the following month at E3.

 EA Sports’ annual FIFA football/soccer series doesn’t always get a lot of mainstream coverage, but it’s quietly one of the most popular video game franchises on the planet.
 For the past two years, the publisher has debuted its annual entry at its EA Play event just before E3, so we look forward to seeing the latest iteration in June.